fabianlindfors/sockethook/README.md

 # Sockethook

-Sockethook is a Webhook->Websocket proxy written in Go.
+Sockethook is a Webhook-to-WebSocket proxy written in Go.
 It's designed for building real-time applications around third-party APIs which provide Webhooks.
 Sockethook could for example be used to create a live feed of [Github](https://developer.github.com/webhooks/) deployments or a real-time view of [Shopify](https://help.shopify.com/api/reference/events/webhook) orders.

 ## Usage